pedroespecial101/ebay-mcp-server/README.md

 2. Use the `run` command (instead of the `dev` command used by `start.sh`)
 3. Point to the server.py file

+**Important Notes:**
-Changes to the MCP server code will require restarting the MCP server process in your IDE for changes to take effect, which is separate from running the `start.sh` script.
+- Changes to the MCP server **code** will require restarting the MCP server process in your IDE for changes to take effect, which is separate from running the `start.sh` script.
+- Authentication performed through the `trigger_ebay_login` MCP tool in the IDE does **not** require restarting the MCP server.
+Tokens are automatically loaded after successful authentication.

 ### MCP Client Integration

 The server implements the Model Context Protocol, allowing AI assistants and other MCP clients to call the exposed functions directly.
 Available functions include:

 - `test_auth()`: Test authentication and token retrieval
+- `trigger_ebay_login()`: Initiates the eBay OAuth2 login flow directly from the MCP IDE
 - `add(a: int, b: int)`: Simple addition function (useful for testing)
 - `search_ebay_items(query: str, limit: int = 10)`: Search items on eBay
 - `get_category_suggestions(query: str)`: Get category suggestions from eBay Taxonomy API